rktjmp/lush.nvim/BUILD.md

 Exporting a colorscheme to configurable Lua
 -------------------------------------------

-The lua transform generates code you can call to load and apply a lush theme without lush.
-As Lua themes often have differing styles of configuration, it will require you to provide a support context around it.
+The lua transform generates code you can call to load and apply a lush colorscheme without lush.
+As Lua colorschemes often have differing styles of configuration, it will require you to provide a support context around it.

 By using the `patchwrite` transform, we can instruct the lush build system to only update its own code, leaving our support code intact.